256dpi/hanya/README.md

 Hanya is a system that will run out of the box.
 But some features needs some configuration.

-All configuration is set in the _index.php_ file in the `Hanya::run(...)` statement.
+All configuration is set in the _index.php_ file by the `Hanya::run(...)` statement.

-At default Hanya creates an SQLite databse in _user/db.sq3_ to store all db related data.
-For the small sites you are building with Hanya a SQLite db is enough.
-Furthermore you have on special advantage to an SQL Database.
-If you upload or download your project, you never again have to dump or load your SQL Database.
-If you still want to connect to an SQL Server use this configuration:
+At default hanya creates an SQLite database in _user/db.sq3_ to store all db related data.
+For the small sites you are building with hanya a SQLite DB is enough.
+Furthermore you have on special advantage to an SQL Database: If you upload or download your project, you never again have to dump or load your mySQL Database.
+If you still want to connect to an mySQL Server use this configuration:

 	"db.driver" => "mysql"
 	"db.location" => "mysql:dbname=hanya;unix_socket=/tmp/mysql.sock"
 	"db.user" => "root"
 	"db.password" => "toor"

-Check the [PHP Manual for PDO connections](http://www.php.net/manual/de/pdo.construct.php) to see available methods.
+Check the [PHP Manual for PDO connections](http://www.php.net/manual/de/pdo.construct.php) to see available configuration for _db.location_.

 Hanya has a builtin _I18n_ translation system, but at the moment you can run the system only in one language.
 I don't knowh if there will be multiple language feature soon.
 However define your languages (one at the moment) and set it as default.

 	"i18n.languages" => array("de"=>array("timezone"=>"Europe/Berlin","locale"=>"de_CH")),
 	"i18n.default" => "de",

 An english and german translation is built in for all system messages.
-Check the _Translation_ section to read about creating your own translations.
+Check the translation section to read about creating your own translations.

 To give your customers access to the admin toolbar, add their credentials:

 	"auth.users" => array("admin"=>"admin"),

-Currently there are no roles for users, so it will be enought to create one user.
+Currently there are no roles for users, so it will be enough to create one user.

 If you want to run the system in debug mode issue this configuration:

 	"system.debug" => false

 Hanya will create not existing tables automatically if they are needed.
-You can disable this beahvior:
+You can disable this behavior:

 	"system.automatic_db_setup" => false